-Heckman et al (1999) and Rosenzweig and Wolpin (2000) provide comprehensive surveys of experimental and quasi-experimental studies in economics.
-Analysis begins by selecting a result to study, denoted Y. The impact of treatment on Y is the difference Δ between Y conditional on assignment to the treatment group (g = 0) and assignment to the control group (g = 1):2
+This section introduces the basic analysis of treatment effects in experiments in order to frame later comparisons with the modeling approach.
+Begin by selecting a result to study, denoted Y. The impact of treatment on Y is the difference $\Delta$ between Y conditional on assignment to the treatment group (g = 0) and assignment to the control group (g = 1):